skip to content

 Biography

-Soley received her PhD in Art History and Archaeology from Columbia University in New York (2022), supported in part by a Samuel H. Kress Predoctoral Fellowship from the Center for Advanced Study in the Visual Arts (CASVA).
-Previously, she completed a Research MA in Art History of the Low Countries at Universiteit Utrecht (2015) and a BA in Art History and Latin American and Caribbean Studies at Washington and Lee University (2013).
-She has held curatorial fellowships and visiting researcher roles at the Groeningemuseum in Bruges, the Museu Nacional de Arte Antiga and Instituto da História de Arte in Lisbon, and the Department of Sculpture and Decorative Arts at the National Gallery of Art in Washington, DC.
-Prior to joining Cambridge, she taught history of art at the University of Connecticut and Columbia University, and currently co-convenes the interdisciplinary, object-centred research group Networks of Material Exchange in the Early Modern World.
+Teresa received her PhD in Art History and Archaeology from Columbia University, supported by a Kress Predoctoral Fellowship from the Center for Advanced Study in the Visual Arts (CASVA).
+She holds an MA in Art History of the Low Countries from Universiteit Utrecht and a BA in Art History and Latin American and Caribbean Studies from Washington and Lee University.
+Prior to joining the University of Cambridge, she taught Art History at Columbia University and the University of Connecticut.
+She is the organiser of the Networks of Material Exchange research group and co-convenes the History of Art Early Career Research Forum

 Publications